 Doing less benefits me.
 It also benefits my students.

-(how’s that for a shameless plug?)).
+.
 I achieve a healthy work-life balance by doing things I want to do instead of more work.
 I exercise, read, write, go to my daughter’s softball games, and just hang out with my wife on our deck.
-I get seven and a half hours of sleep every night, and I return to work the next day recharged.
+I get seven hours of sleep every night, and I return to work the next day recharged.

 I’m in a better mood at work because I’m less stressed.
 My better mood means I’m more patient with students.
 Being well-rested means I’m less likely to make bad decisions and more likely to be calm, use humor, and build positive relationships with students and colleagues.
 It makes for a more pleasant environment for everybody.

 While doing less work benefits me, which in turn benefits my students, it also makes me a more effective teacher.
 That’s because when you do less, your students must do more, which means they’re more likely to learn.
 The person who does the work is the only one doing any learning.

 I used to spend large parts of my day talking at students.
 Now, I try to present information in other ways.
 Sometimes, I ask students to read the information.
 Other times, I assign videos that teach what I would have taught.
 It’s arrogant to think we’re the only ones who can provide students with information or model a process.
 For directions, I’m transitioning to putting most of them in written form in Google Classroom, so my students can start working without having to listen to me.
 In writing, I usually teach a short lesson, then let students actually write.
 They share their document with classmates.
 Those classmates are required to offer at least three comments about their writing.
 Instead of me giving all the feedback, I’ve shifted some over to the students.